 An IRS Form 1040, or the U.S. Individual Income Tax Return, is the basic form used to file your annual income tax return in the United States.

-You can obtain the Form 1040 from the IRS website, from using tax return software, or by visiting a tax preparer.
-While filing the Form 1040 on your own is an option, a tax preparer can make the process simple by submitting your return for you and giving you peace of mind.
+You can obtain Form 1040 from the IRS website, by using tax return software, or by visiting a tax preparer.
+While filing Form 1040 on your own is an option, a tax preparer can make the process simple by submitting your return for you and giving you peace of mind.

 What is the purpose of a 1040 form?